Avishek27/Link-tree/README.md

-Certainly!
-Below is a basic template for a README file for your Link-tree repository:

----

 # Link-Tree

 Link-Tree is a simple and customizable link management system that allows you to create a personalized landing page with links to your social media profiles, websites, and more.
 This project aims to provide a clean and user-friendly way for others to access your various online platforms.